evanbros/EvanBrosCE/README.md

 - height (number):
   - HTML height for the canvas element.
   - Default value: 400
+- scale (array):
+  -array [number, number]
+  -Array with two numbers that corresponds to the scale of canvas render;
 - smooth (bool):
   - The pixels of scaled images are smoothed if true value.
   - Default value: false